ihsn/SDCPractice/_build/html/_sources/case_studies.rst.txt

 the appropriate age groups and missing for other individuals.
 We make a similar observation for variables relating to children, such as height, weight and age in months.
-In addition, the household-level variables (cf. fourth column of Table 9.1) have the same values for all members in any particular household.
+In addition, the household-level variables (cf. fourth column of :numref:`tab91`) have the same values for all members in any particular household.
 The value of household size corresponds to the actual number of individuals belonging to that household in the dataset.
 As we proceed, we have to take care that these relationships and